-U.S. Department of Education Federal Student Aid Ombudsman Group 830 First Street NE 4th Floor, UCP-3/MS 5144 Washington, DC 20202-5144
+U.S. Department of Education Federal Student Aid Ombudsman Group 830 First St. NE 4th Floor, UCP-3/MS 5144 Washington, DC 20202-5144

-Toll Free Phone: 1-877-577-2575
+Toll Free Phone: 1-877-557-2575

-If you would like additional information to guide you through the problem resolution process, you may also visit the section entitled Resolving Disputes on the website www.StudentAid.gov.
+If you would like additional information to guide you through the problem resolution process, you can visit the section "Resolving Disputes" at StudentAid.gov/repay-loans/disputes.